Our systems are all about people, places and things. There is some

 Items to be identified are marked with an RFID tag.
 So, to track people, places and things, we need to identify the individual taking responsibility for the items, and the items themselves.
 In a library application, this means issuing each borrower with a card containing an RFID tag, and each book, DVD or other item to be tracked will have an RFID tag attached.

 This can be done with a fixed or mobile reader.
 In a typical library situation, a fixed mount reader would be used, attached to a computer which is used to register and display all actions.
-To check out a book or several books, the books and the recipients ID card are place on the reader.
+To check out a book or several books, the books and the recipients ID card are placed on the reader.
 A screen display will confirm the identity of the recipient, and provide a count and listing of the books issued.
-If it is of value, an issue listing can also be produced.
-This might be useful if a borrower takes several books, and can't later remember which ones.

 The return process is the same as the issue process, except that the librarian will place their card (or a special card provided for the purpose) with the books.
 All transactions, issues and returns, are logged.